ComplianceRelish/relish_clamflow/CLAMFLOW_IMPLEMENTATION_ASSESSMENT.md

 4. **🟢 Future (6+ months):** Advanced analytics and mobile applications

 ### **Final Assessment**
 ClamFlow is **well-positioned for success** with its current architecture and implementation quality.
+The recent implementation of real-time data fetching and elimination of all mock data represents a significant improvement in system reliability and data integrity.
 The focus should now shift to completing the core business functionality to unlock the full operational value for Relish's clam processing operations.

+**CONFIDENCE LEVEL: HIGH** ✅ - The system now displays only accurate, real-time data and is ready for production deployment in its current scope.

 ---

 **Document Generated:** August 29, 2025
+**Last Updated:** August 29, 2025 - Real-Time Data Implementation
 **Next Review:** September 15, 2025
 **Prepared by:** Development Team Assessment
-**Status:** Phase 1 Foundation Complete ✅
+**Status:** Phase 1 Foundation Complete + Real-Time Data Implementation ✅